jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 Collectives of co-operation, clusters of affinity groups, like mycelium - feeding, supporting, using... a communications, transport and information network.

-I have named it “The Tree of Life Network”.
+I have named it "The Tree of Life Network".
 It is essentially a collection of [communities](sustainable.html) made up of like-minded people.
 A place where those who feel a deep mistrust of the current structure can gather, and begin to design & build the society that we imagine, while being supported by a vast network co-ordinating and communicating the efforts of all these cultural creatives.

 To change oneself is the most difficult battle, to change a community is multiples more difficult.
 We need to evolve into a better system of social governance and trade relations, and can no longer be reliant on the present system.
 The only way to do that is to fashion a more effective system, one that better represents the reality of our global societies, not to waste our energy fighting "for" the current system.